 The recent turmoil in the Crimean peninsula is adding fuel to Elon Musk's argument against using the Atlas V rocket to launch military satellites.
 The Lockheed Martin-designed rocket uses a Russian RD-180 engine, and in the context of Russian intervention in Ukraine last week, the outspoken SpaceX CEO suggested to lawmakers in a recent congressional hearing that Russia is a potentially unreliable partner that cannot be considered a long-term source for a U.S. company launching ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "After Air Force Launch Reductions, Musk Presses For Falcon 9".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "After Air Force Launch Reductions, Musk Presses For Falcon 9".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.